UBCSailbot/sailbot_workspace/README.md

 ### Update the template with your code

-1. Specify the repositories you want to include in your workspace in `src/ros2.repos` or delete `src/ros2.repos` and develop directly within the workspace.
+1. Specify the repositories you want to include in your workspace in `src/new_project.repos` or delete `src/new_project.repos` and develop directly within the workspace.
-2. If you are using a `ros2.repos` file, import the contents `Terminal->Run Task..->import from workspace file`
+2. If you are using a `new_project.repos` file, import the contents `Terminal->Run Task..->import from workspace file`
 3. Install dependencies `Terminal->Run Task..->install dependencies`
 4. (optional) Adjust scripts to your liking.
 These scripts are used both within tasks and CI.
    1. `setup.sh` The setup commands for your code.
 Default to import workspace and install dependencies.